-In the last article, we provided questions to spark discussion between you and your spouse and the challenge was to come up with new traditions of your own, as a couple.
+In the last article, we provided questions and a worksheet to spark discussion between you and your spouse.
+The challenge was to come up with new holiday traditions of your own.

-If so, we hope your conversations led to fruitful results with the exercise!
+If so, we hope your conversations led to fruitful results!
 If not, don’t worry!
 These conversations don’t happen overnight, and honestly, they shouldn’t.

 Either way, we had a blast putting together this article to provide you with some fun, out-of-the-box ideas for the Christmas season to help get you started.